2018 - 2019 Programs

 We believe that our democracy was built on an ability to recognize that despite our differences, we are bonded together through our conversations with one another – our shared stories, concerns, and hopes for the future.

 Divisiveness and conflict are fueled by the inability to see each other as people, with much more in common than we are often led to believe.
 Walter Capps stated that "we are strongest as people when we are directed by that which unites us, rather than giving into the fears, suspicions, innuendos and paranoias that divide."

-One natural yet powerful way in which divisions can be bridged and meaningful connection can be created is by sitting down and sharing a meal together.
+Sitting down for a meal together is one of the most fundamental ways to bridge divisions and build community.
+It is a basic starting point toward deeper understanding and relationship-building.
 So "Our Common Table" is being developed as a rather uncommon series of public events in the Santa Barbara community around doing just that.